EMOTIONAL BLACK HOLES Self-Justification Soothing Painful Emotions BY : Troy Murphy | September 2016

 Once we hold an image of self, we blind ourselves to opposing evidence.
 Open minded reasoning, especially about personal character, is always skewed by biases.

 We skim over obvious shortcomings and actively seek obscure evidence to disprove the obvious.
 Opposition to beliefs creates discomfort, and discomfort demands an explanation.
-We actively seek an explanation for the cause of discomfort; an articulable reason provides creates hope for future alleviation.
+We actively seek an explanation for the cause of discomfort; an articulatable reason creates to alleviate the pain in the future.
 This isn’t an exact science.
 Reasons aren’t immediately recognizable.
 Often a freak combination of causes collide to create the final event.
 By rationalizing responsibility, solely pointing our accusing finger at outside sources, we shift culpability freeing ourselves from guilt but limit future control.
 By accepting responsibility for relationship troubles, we more effectively identify intimacy destroying personality traits.
 We can then work on them.

 We become the greatest obstacle to obtaining desires.
 By ignoring our prominent role in problems, we limit helpful information to make necessary adjustments.